vsharika1/JustMinions/README.md

 # JustMinions

-JustMinions is a project of Kiwi111 (with Jogius being a mental support and learning Java by doing).
-It is a Minecraft Plugin whose goal it is to introduce functionality similar to the SkyBlock Minions on the Hypixel Minecraft Server.
+JustMinions is a project of Kiwi111 (with Jogius being a mental support and learning Java while coding).
+It is a Minecraft Plugin which aims to introduce functionality like SkyBlock Minions on the Hypixel Minecraft Server.

 ## Installation